cdillon/setmore-appointments/readme.txt

 == Description ==

-Setmore Plus is a modern, feature-rich plugin to quickly add a [Setmore Appointments](http://setmore.com) scheduler to your site.
+Quickly add a [Setmore Appointments](http://setmore.com) scheduler to your site using this modern, feature-rich plugin.

 You can easily set up individual staff booking pages and use multiple languages.